 • Bandwidth: how communication time grows with data size.
 Usually this is quoted for a twoparty link.
-The "bisection bandwidth" is the minimum bandwidth across a set of links that partition the system if they are removed; it is a lower bound on the possible total rate of uniform communication.
+The "bisection bandwidth" is the minimum bandwidth across a set of links that partition the system into roughly equal-size parts if they are removed; it is a lower bound on the possible total rate of uniform communication.
 There are standard methods for minimizing the cost of bandwidth: